chrislee-007/SWS/README.md

 ## VisDrone2019-testset-dev Evaluation
 #### Detection base on PRB-FPN-ELAN(P5-layer .yaml #30) [(here)](https://github.com/pingyang1117/PRBNet_PyTorch)
+The experimental hardware for this study is an NVIDIA GeForce RTX 4070, implemented on Ubuntu 22.04, with CUDA version 11.7, Python version 3.9.13, and PyTorch version 2.0.1.
+The training parameters are as follows: img-size = 640*640, Epochs = 300, Train Batch = 2.
+When testing the model, NMS IOU = 0.45, and Test Batch = 32.

 |Model           |mAP50      |mAP50-95   |P    |R        |F1-score  |Prams |
 |:----:          |:----:     |:---:      |:--: |:----:   |:---:     |:--: |
 |base            |39.5       |22.0       |49.9 |43.0     |46.2      |- |